Conserving land for all of Newtown

 |

-Native Plant Policy for Newtown
+Native Plant Policy

 About the CommissionThe Newtown Conservation Commission is dedicated to the acquisition, preservation and protection of 2,000 acres of town-owned open space.
 In addition, the Commission is actively working to encourage healthy habitats and increase the diversity of our native wildlife and vegetation.